-Red and white looks chic and understated.
-If you don’t want too much red close to your face, combine it with a white top.
 This is one of my favorite skirts and it combines with a lot of my tops like this white top from CK Calvin Klein.

 You can do the reverse if you do like to have red close to your face as I do as it brightens up my complexion.
 Same sophistication, just slightly different.

 White and red works well in a print too.